 Rachael Walsh

-Recruiter turned SaaS founder, Rachael, is on a mission to the change game on employability.
+Recruiter turned SaaS founder, Rachael, is on a mission to the change game on employability through her vision, hard work and resilience.

 Building Talent Solutions for Startups